 Green Tea vs. Coffee

-For example, if you do not experience any adverse effects from caffeine but suffer from gastric acid reflux, green tea is a better option for you.
-However, if you dislike the taste of green tea yet find that coffee makes you uncomfortable, it is best to cut back.
+For instance, if you don’t experience negative effects from caffeine but struggle with gastric acid reflux, green tea may be a better choice for you.
+Conversely, if you dislike the taste of green tea and find coffee uncomfortable, reducing your coffee intake could be beneficial.

 Green tea is one of the most popular beverages